Skip to Main Content

 This guide supports musicology, ethnomusicology and popular music studies at the University of Melbourne.
 It includes guides to researching books, journals, music scores, sound recordings and video.

-• Discovery cross-searches a large number of databases.
-Use the Advanced Search for the best results.
+• Discovery searches across a large number of databases.
+Use Advanced Search and subject filters for the best results.

 Key Journals - Popular Music